Molx32/molx32.github.io/_posts/2022-08-03-Update-management-06.md

 ---
 layout: post
-title: Azure Update Management - Part 7 - Apply security patches to CentOS!
+title: Azure Update Management - Part 7 - Security patches on Azure ARC!
 date: 2023-02-16 10:00:00
 description: This post is describes the architecture of the solution
 tags: updatemanagement